Your safety is important! Find all the details of our response to COVID-19 ❯

 Above all, show initiative.
 Graduation should always be seen as the beginning of the journey, not as the end.
 Once you’re done with your bootcamp, work on your portfolio and keep expanding your skills even as you start looking for jobs.
 Coding skills go rusty quickly – so keep them well-oiled.

-The state of the industry in 2023 means that even a Masters degree from a university, by itself, will not translate into an immediate and guaranteed job offer.
+The state of the industry in 2024 means that even a Masters degree from a university will not, by itself, translate into an immediate and guaranteed job offer.

 But for those with the skills and the drive, finding a job in a continuously growing industry like that of tech is certainly very doable.
 You bring the drive – the coding bootcamp will give you the skills.